 The project will require various personnel to enter the Site and project area.
-Only those persons authorized persons.

-Site from Mills Gap Road.
-The gate to the Site will remain locked to restrict entry to the Site by non-
+Only those persons who are properly trained or otherwise require access will be allowed to enter.
+A six-foot high chainlink fence surrounds the Site and a locked gate at the north end of the Site controls access to the Site from Mills Gap Road.
+The gate to the Site will remain locked to restrict entry to the Site by nonauthorized persons.